alex-petrenko/sample-factory/docs/02-configuration/cfg-params.md

                         (default: constant)
   --lr_schedule_kl_threshold LR_SCHEDULE_KL_THRESHOLD
                         Used with kl_adaptive_* schedulers (default: 0.008)
+  --lr_adaptive_min LR_ADAPTIVE_MIN
+                        Minimum learning rate (default: 1e-06) --lr_adaptive_max LR_ADAPTIVE_MAX
+                        Maximum learning rate.
+This is the best value tuned for IsaacGymEnvs environments such as Ant/Humanoid,
+                        but it can be too high for some other envs.
+Set this to 1e-3 if you see instabilities with adaptive LR, especially if reported LR on Tensorboard reaches this max value before the instability happens. (default:
+                        0.01)
   --obs_subtract_mean OBS_SUBTRACT_MEAN
                         Observation preprocessing, mean value to subtract from observation (e.g. 128.0 for 8-bit RGB) (default: 0.0)